 Eligibility Criteria: Who can invest in the SGBs?

-All Indian residents as defined under the Foreign Exchange Management Act, 1999 are eligible to invest in Sovereign Gold Bonds.
+All Indian residents as defined under the Foreign Exchange Management Act, 1999 are eligible to invest in Sovereign Gold Bonds in India.
 Eligible investors include:

 Note: Minors can also apply for this scheme but for this, parents or legal guardians will have to submit the application on their behalf.